Track Events

 View and manage Track Events in Pendo

-You can add or remove columns to the table by selecting the Manage columns icon that's located in the top-right corner of the table.
+Add or remove columns in the table by selecting the Manage columns icon that's located in the top-right corner of the table.

 TrackEvents_ManageColumns.png